 Let’s consider the following popular web development stacks:

 These stacks are much alike.
 You can build the same web-based software applications in them.
 They all provide the same pattern: separating data access, business logic and presentation in layers.
 They all have modules or objects to chunk the code into same sized units.
 They provide the same components: a router, a cache, a Data Access Layer and a template engine.
 We can safely say that design of software products is a solved problem with lots of well-know best practices (implemented in these stacks).
-Therefor it would be beneficial when non-technical arguments would prevail when choosing a stack.
+Therefore it would be beneficial when non-technical arguments would prevail when choosing a stack.

 The three things I feel you should consider when choosing a technology are: